 CHECK THE GOOD SHOPPING GUIDE

 The Good Shopping guide aims to arm consumers with the insights that can help them to shop ethically and issues accreditations to companies that make every effort to minimise their impact on the environment.
-Green People has been listed in the guide consecutively for 14 years and, when the guide last reviewed sun lotion, our organic sun lotion was the only brand to score 100% on their ethical company indexvi.
+Green People has been listed in the guide consecutively for 14 years and, when the guide last reviewed sun lotion, we received positive scores for both product sustainability and company ethos.

 CHECK WITH YOUR TOUR GUIDE